 ARCHETYPES OF CRAFT a Practical Wisdom

 Our second conversation is with Craft.
 Innermost House cultivates fine craft in the manner of American beginnings, where Wilderness and Enlightenment met as equals, and the art of less was truly more.
 We believe in craft as an agent of reform, a tool of self-reliance, and a way to wisdom.
 We seek in the hand of craft a living conversation between the body of land and ideals of the mind.
 We believe that a unified architecture of beautiful forms holds a key to harmonize nature and thought, to begin to heal the wound of modern life, to marry in material conversation high civilization with the heart of wilderness.

 The biggest problem in the world could have been solved when it was small.
 Lao Tzu, The Way of Life

 Innermost House is a living epitome of classical "Primitive Hut" architecture, tracing all aspects of traditional building and craft back to their archetypal origins.
 We invite craftspeople in all trades to partner with us in exploration of the roots of artistic form.
 For artisans from timber framers and canoe builders to hearth cooks, cabinet makers and tailors, this is a chance for once in a career to take part in a complete and ideal building project.
-Our purpose is to unify all the essential arts of individual life into a living "architecture of all-one-ness."
+Our purpose is to unify all the essential arts of domestic life into a living architecture of aloneness: of "all-one-ness."

 Reclaimed Timber Timber Framing Hewn Log Building Preservation Carpentry Door and Window Joinery Wood Flooring Stone Masonry Firebox Construction Plasterwork Cedar Shingling Plumbing and Fixtures

-Furniture Making Wooden Ladders Coopering Forged Ironwork Locksmithery Door and Window Hardware Boat and Canoe Building Axes, Saws and Tools Gardening and Garden Tools Lanterns Candle Making
+Furniture Making Coopering Forged Ironwork Locksmithery Door and Window Hardware Boat and Canoe Building Axes, Saws and Tools Gardening and Garden Tools Lanterns Candle Making Calligraphy

-Printing and Bookbinding Early Scientific Instruments Wooden Musical Instruments Pottery Treenware Cast Iron Cookware Hearth Cooking Tailoring and Boot Making Box and Barrel Making Rug and Basket Weaving Viticulture and Winemaking
+Printing and Bookbinding Early Scientific Instruments Wooden Musical Instruments Pottery Treenware Cast Iron Cookware Hearth Cooking Tailoring and Boot Making Box Making Rug and Basket Weaving Viticulture and Winemaking